Mailchimp vs Moosend 2026: Which Email Marketing Tool Is Actually Worth Your Money?

 Core Email Marketing Features

-Winner: Tie (depends on your priorities)
+Winner: Tie (depends on what you actually need)

 Integrations